 A.J.
 Jolly Park and Campground (20 miles from downtown Cincinnati)

 A.J.
 Jolly Park and Campground is one of the largest county parks in the state of Kentucky.
 The thousand-acre park boasts 75 camp spots and a 200-acre fishing lake.
-There are picnic areas and pavilion, four baseball fields, basketball, sand volleyball, tennis, and an 18-hole Frisbee golf course.
+There are picnic areas and a pavilion, four baseball fields, basketball, sand volleyball, tennis, and an 18-hole Frisbee golf course.

 Oak Creek Campground (22 miles from downtown Cincinnati)